Let your light shine before others, so that they may see your good works and give glory to your Father in heaven. Matthew 5:16

 Jesus’ call to his followers to be “salt” and “light” for the world is a challenge to live the Gospel we have heard and profess to believe.
-Until our hopes for justice become our work for justice, until our prayers for peace and unity in the world are first lived in our own home and community, until our professed belief in God as Father of all affects every one of our relationships, we are as good as flavourless salt, we are as useful as light hidden away under a basket. © Connections/MediaWorks
+Until our hopes for justice become our work for justice, until our prayers for peace and unity in the world are first lived in our own home and community, until our professed belief in God as Father of all affects every one of our relationships, we are as good as flavourless salt, we are as useful as light hidden away under a basket.

-You can download a copy of the Pew Sheet hereEpiphany-5-A
+You can read the Pew Sheet hereEpiphany-5-A